Kong/kong-python-pdk/README.md

 ## Notes

 - All PDK API supported by Go Plugin Server is supported.
 - The plugin server is implemented by gevent module, thus only one CPU core will be used.
-If your plugin is CPU-hungry, consider run the plugin instance in a seperate process (examples/py-hello.py as an example).
+If your plugin is CPU-hungry, consider run the plugin instance in a seperate process (examples/py-hello.py as an example) or turn on multiprocessing mode (`-m` flag).

 ## TODO